 Reasons Behind the Rise of ISIS

 · American policies in the Middle East should be regarded as the main reason for the birth and rise of ISIL.
 After the US invasion of Iraq in 2003 over false allegations of WMD (weapons of mass destruction), ISIL’s parent organization JTJ (Jamaat al Tawhid wal Jihad), under the leadership of al-Zarqawi, started guerrilla warfare against the US and became popular among regional Sunni Muslims due to its stiff resistance.
-It helped them to increase their strength as a large number of fighters join the group.
+It helped them to increase their strength as a large number of fighters joined the group.

 Comments